 Note: Can not be moved or grabbed.
+Always goes last in the turn order.

 THE INVADER

 The invader is a large, nightmarish creature from parts unknown!
 It is highly aggressive and seems to enjoy eating people.
 The invader can be described any way you like, but it should be rather alien in design.